-Better Business "You Know It" For every product a company sells, it donates one to a good cause.
-Students' pictures should illustrate this concept.
-"Helping Hands" SoapBox: Distribute soap to improve hygiene in poor countries.
+Better Business "Helping Hands" Toms: Provide shoes for people who can't afford them.
+SoapBox: Distribute soap to improve hygiene in poor countries.
 Bombas: Provide homeless people with socks.
-"Giving Is Good" Students should note two of the following effects: People want to work for companies that support good causes.
+"Giving Is Good" Students should note two of the following effects: Companies that support causes attract employees.
 Their employees volunteer more.
 Sales are increasing for Earth-friendly brands.
 Consumers are willing to pay more for their products.
+"Data Wise" 75 million; 500,000; two-thirds; 4 / Answers will vary.
 "Think Big" Answers will vary.

 Create a Caring Company 1.-5.
 Answers will vary.